High-resolution models of the vertical shear instability: Results

 \subsection{Zonal flows}

-The appearance of long-lived zonal flows has been proposed in the context of VSI turbulence by a number of studies \citep[e.g.][]{Richard.Nelson.ea16,Manger.Klahr18}.
-These zonal flows could prevent the inward migration of cm-size dust grains (a problem historically known as the meter barrier; \citealt{Weidenschilling77}).
-For these zonal flows to be efficient dust traps, a condition is that they should lead to pressure bumps, or in other words, that the flow becomes locally super-Keplerian.
+The appearance of long-lived zonal flows in the context of VSI turbulence has been proposed in several studies \citep[e.g.][]{Richard.Nelson.ea16,Manger.Klahr18}.
+Such zonal flows could prevent the inward migration of centimetre-sized dust grains, a problem historically known as the metre barrier (\citealt{Weidenschilling77}).
+For these zonal flows to act as efficient dust traps, they must generate pressure bumps; that is, the flow should become locally super-Keplerian.

-We search for such long-lived zonal flows in run HX in Fig.~\ref{fig:spacetime_vphi}, which shows the relative deviation from the Keplerian velocity in the disc midplane.
-We first notice two strong zonal flows close to the inner ($R\simeq 1.2$) and outer ($R\simeq 21$) radial boundaries.
-These are clearly boundary-condition artifacts and should be ignored.
-Focusing on the bulk of the disc, we find that while there are some weak deviations from Keplerian rotation, they never exceed $1\%$, and the flow remains on average Keplerian.
+Fig.~\ref{fig:spacetime_vphi} presents the relative deviation from the Keplerian velocity in the disc midplane for run HX, where two strong zonal flows appear close to the inner ($R\simeq 1.2$) and outer ($R\simeq 21$) radial boundaries.
+These features are clearly boundary condition artefacts and should be disregarded.
+In the bulk of the disc, weak deviations from Keplerian rotation are present but never exceed $1\%$, and the flow remains on average Keplerian.

-This lack of any strong zonal flow is possibly connected to the flow symmetry with respect to the disc midplane (Fig.~\ref{fig:snapRz}).
-Indeed, we find that $\delta v_\phi$ is always antisymmetric with respect to $z=0$.
-This antisymmetry of $\delta v_\phi$ as well as the symmetry of $v_z$ are both characteristic of the $n=1$ corrugation mode \citep{Ogilvie.Latter.ea25}, and we will confirm this mode selection in section \ref{sec:corrugation}.
-In any case, it indicates that deviations from Keplerian rotation in the disc midplane are weak and insufficient to feed long-lived pressure bumps and dust traps.
+This absence of strong zonal flows may be related to the flow symmetry with respect to the disc midplane (Fig.~\ref{fig:snapRz}).
+In particular, we find that $\delta v_\phi$ is always antisymmetric with respect to $z=0$.
+This antisymmetry of $\delta v_\phi$, together with the symmetry of $v_z$, is characteristic of the $n=1$ corrugation mode \citep{Ogilvie.Latter.ea25}, and we confirm this mode selection in section \ref{sec:corrugation}.
+These observations indicate that deviations from Keplerian rotation in the disc midplane are weak and insufficient to feed long-lived pressure bumps or dust traps.